The Perfect One Week Peru Itinerary for First Timers

 Can you do the Inca trail hike on a one week trip?

-I don’t recommend hiking the Inca trail with only a week, but it is doable.
-Know, though, that it’s a 4-day experience so this only leaves you 3 days to do anything else during your visit.
-You also will have very little time to acclimatize to the high altitude before beginning the trek.
+I don’t recommend hiking the Inca trail with only a week.
+Yes, it’s doable, but you just don’t have the time for it.
+The hike is 4-day experience, which means you’d be left with just 3 days to do anything else during your visit.
+You also will have very little time to acclimatize to the high altitude beforehand.

 If you choose to do it, I recommend skipping Lima altogether and arriving direct to Cusco.
-You could then spend a day there and another day in the Sacred Valley acclimatizing before the hike.
-After the hike, you’d spend your final day back in Cusco.
+You could spend the first day of your trip in Cusco and then another day in the Sacred Valley acclimatizing before the hike.
+After 4 days hiking, you’d have one final day back in Cusco.

 How to get around